 I took an antenatal class a few months before giving birth and they taught us to swaddle using muslin blankets.
 Which was the worst idea ever.
 The blanket will always unravel and I was always fearful that it would cover my baby’s face when I’m sleeping.

-Getting the type of zippered or adjustable swaddles was the best decision I’ve made in that very short but very tiring newborn phase, EVER.
-It was so easy to put it on, easy to take of when my newborn then needed a diaper change plus, it made my baby feel so safe and secure that she would be able to sleep for hours and I have peace of mind, knowing that this type of swaddle wont’ cover my baby’s face.
+Getting the type of zippered or adjustable swaddle was the best decision I’ve made in that very short but very tiring newborn phase, EVER.
+It was so easy to put it on, easy to take off when my newborn then needed a diaper change plus, it made my baby feel so safe and secure.
+She can sleep for hours and I have peace of mind, knowing that this type of swaddle won’t’ cover my baby’s face.

 This is probably the best purchase you can ever make for your baby and for you, to keep your sanity during the newborn phase.
 I swear to god, I couldn’t send enough mental thank you’s to whoever thought of this brilliant thing.
 I think I actually cried a bit and rubbed that golden swaddle on my cheeks, whispering my eternity of thanks.
 Until sleep regression hit my baby but I digress.